gradle/declarative-gradle/unified-prototype/README.md

-# DEclarative Gradle - Unified Plugin Prototypes
+# Declarative Gradle - Unified Plugin Prototypes

 This directory contains prototypes of plugins for JVM, Android, and KMP projects built using "unified" plugins that all utilize a similar model and are implemented using the Declarative DSL.